Liz Truss and Boris Johnson have sent public trust in politicians 'into a tailspin', poll finds - ExBulletin

 Only 4% of the public believe politicians are doing their best for the country.

-Johnson was forced to resign in July after a series of controversies, while Truss lasted just six weeks before also being ousted by her own MPs.
+Johnson was forced to resign in July after a series of controversies, while Truss only lasted six weeks before she was also shot by its own deputies.

 IPPR’s Harry Quilter-Pinner said there must be a profound reform of our economy and our politics.

-Note: This article originally appeared on HuffPost United Kingdom and has been updated.